This is the second installment in a two-part series on Linked Lists. If you haven’t read Part 1 of this series, I recommend checking that out first!

 So how do they work, exactly?
 Well, just like with an array, we can add elements and remove elements from a linked list.
 But unlike arrays, we don’t need to allocate memory in advance or copy and re-create our linked list, since we won’t “run out of space” the way we might with a pre-allocated array.

 Instead, all we really need to do is rearrange our pointers.
 We know that a linked list is made up a single node, and a node always contains some data and, most importantly, a pointer to the next node or null.
-So, all we need to do in order to add something to our linked list is figure out which pointer needs to where.
+So, all we need to do in order to add something to our linked list is figure out which pointer needs to point to where.

 For simplicity’s sake, we’ll work with a singly linked list in these examples.
 We’ll start with the simplest place we can insert an element into a linked list: at the very beginning.
 This is fairly easy to do, since we don’t need to go through our entire list; instead we just start at the beginning.